 Today, WP.1 remains the only permanent body in the United Nations system that focuses on improving road safety.
 Its primary function is to serve as guardian of the United Nations legal instruments aimed at harmonizing traffic rules.
 The Conventions on Road Traffic and on Roads Signs and Signals of 1968, and other UNECE legal instruments that address the main factors of road crashes (i.e. the road user behaviour, the vehicle and the infrastructure) are real contributors to improved road safety.
 Many countries across the world have become Contracting Parties to these legal instruments and benefit from their implementation.
 These Contracting Parties are also the key driving forces keeping these international road safety conventions up-to-date.
 The UNECE also supports the development and promotion of best road safety practices and the organization of road safety weeks and other awareness raising events.

-The participation in WP.1 is open to all countries across the world.
+Participation in WP.1 is open to all countries across the world.
 Typically, WP.1 meets twice a year in Geneva, Switzerland.
-The UNECE Transport Division provides the group’s secretariat support: it services sessions, prepares documents, agendas and reports, collects and disseminates information and facilitates the liaison among Governments.
+The UNECE Sustainable Transport Division provides the group’s secretariat support: it services sessions, prepares documents, agendas and reports, collects and disseminates information and facilitates the liaison among Governments.